 The length of a claim depends on multiple factors.
 If you got severely injured and require months of physical therapy, we may not be able to settle your case until you finish treatment, or until your physicians have a strong sense of the future care that may be required.
 We need to know the economic damages you incurred before requesting payment from the insurance carrier.

 What if I’m partially at fault for the accident?

 North Carolina follows a contributory negligence rule.
 Under this rule, the victim of a car crash cannot pursue any compensation from the negligent driver if they share any amount of blame.
 Even if you’re 10% at fault for the accident because you were texting, you still can’t file a claim or lawsuit from the at-fault party.
 This is why it’s so important to have a skilled attorney on your side who can help prove that you had no fault in your accident.

-We have decades of experience taking on car accident cases like yours.
-We have endless resources at our disposal and will use them to help you seek the justice you deserve.
+Our Hickory car crash attorneys have decades of experience taking on car accident cases like yours.
+We have the necessary resources at our disposal, and will use them to help you seek the justice you deserve.
 We’ll remain by your side from the beginning to the end of your case.
 Our team will work hard to reach your goals.
 We dedicate our time and attention to each individual client to make sure their needs are met.

-Call us at (828) 345-1111 today and speak with a Hickory car accident attorney about your options after sustaining an injury in a car wreck.
+Call us at (828) 345-1111 today and discuss your options after sustaining an injury in a car wreck.